CLIENT SINAN MANSIONS

 (William Hailiang Chen)

-We’ve been shortlisted as part of this project as Computational Designers with Creative Prototyping Unit for the Architizer Awards 2017 Top 5 in the Architecture + Color category!
-Please vote for us to win the Popular Choice Award here.
+Shortlisted as Computational Designers with Creative Prototyping Unit for the Architizer Awards 2017 Top 5 in the Architecture + Color category!

 Visitors can come over to take a rest, interact with LED net and make Spring Festival wishes with their friends and families.
 At the same time, the Pavilion can be used as a center stage for hosting some outdoor events.

 ‘ResoNet’ takes its name from the combination of resonance and network.
 It employs Low-Fi techniques to visualise the resonance frequencies inherent in the natural environment, via the interaction of the public and surrounding elements detected by a LED net.
 While the LED net is almost invisible during the day time, a pavilion constantly transforming colors provides a backdrop background for the LED light particularly at night, uplifted feeling like the north pole skylights.